Klonopin Withdrawal Timelines

 Klonopin’s Potential Side Effects

 Klonopin is typically prescribed in small doses for a period of two weeks to one month.
-This medication has a long half-life, and it can be very habit-forming.
-Many people can become addicted to Klonopin, and even patients with prescriptions who do not become addicted can still develop a tolerance to the drug.
+Like other benzodiazepine medications, Klonopin has the potential to be very habit-forming, and carries a risk of dependence and addiction.
 It is important for prescribing doctors to prescribe the lowest dose possible to treat their patient’s symptoms; however, if a person becomes addicted to Klonopin, they may develop drug-seeking behaviors and take more than the prescribed dose to get the original “high” they experienced.

-Strong benzodiazepines like Klonopin are more likely to induce side effects.
-Side effects of Klonopin include:
+Strong benzodiazepines like Klonopin are more likely to induce side effects, which include:

 - Drowsiness or fatigue